idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/self-calibration-in-processmeerkat.md

 gaintype = 'G'                    # Use 'T' for polarisation on linear feeds (e.g. MeerKAT) discard_nloops = 0                # Discard this many selfcal solutions (e.g. from quick and dirty image) during subsequent loops (only considers when calmode !='') outlier_threshold = 0.0           # S/N values if >= 1.0, otherwise Jy
+outlier_radius = 0.0              # Radius in degrees for identifying outliers in RACS
 ```